 Now, how can you pull that off?

-And, then you’re going to promote the crap out of it.
+And, then you’re going to promote your new post.
 In fact, you’ll spend more time promoting it than you did creating it.

 You can forget all of those useless conversations about posting frequencies.
 Those people are working too hard.
 And, more often than not, they’re not building their businesses.

 So, 20% of your time on producing truly EFFECTIVE content… then you spend the other 80% on building your business.

 And, no, we’re not talking about banner ads and crap like that.
 A real business is your true leverage.
 A real business will, quite literally, fuel your growth and your blog traffic.

 Monetization and traffic are not a chicken and egg scenario, as most bloggers think.

 You can see in our blog monetization business model how they work together hand-in-hand and how monetization fuels traffic and vice versa.

 The Content Funnel (How To Make One Post Do A Ton Of Work For You)

 So, we’re clearly not thinking about our blog content in terms of volume.
 We’re thinking about effectiveness.
 That will mean less blog posts, but the posts you DO create will serve a long term purpose.